browserengineering/book/book/browsersandweb.md

 simple browser you’ll build.

-On the other hand, to make a browser that has all the features, performance, security and reliability of today’s top browsers -- well that is a whole lot of work; _thousands_ of person-years of effort went into what you see today.
-Not only that, but keeping a browser competitive is a lot of work: not only is there an inherent cost to maintaining such large codebases, but there is constant pressure to do more - add more features, continually improve performance to beat the competition, and in general keep up with everything going on in what we now call the “web ecosystem” - the millions of developers, billions of users, and all the businesses and economies that build on the web.
-There are tens of thousands of unfixed bugs, representing all the ways that bugs can appear with the smallest of mistakes, through the myriad of ways to mix and match features.
+On the other hand, to make a browser that has all the features, performance, security and reliability of today’s top browsers---well that is a whole lot of work; _thousands_ of person-years of effort went into what you see today.
+On top of that, but keeping a browser competitive is a lot of work: not only is there an inherent cost to maintaining such large codebases, but there is constant pressure to do more---add more features, continually improve performance to beat the competition, and in general keep up with everything going on in what we now call the “web ecosystem”---the millions of developers, billions of users, and all the businesses and economies that build on the web.
+There are tens of thousands of unfixed bugs in every browser, representing all the ways that bugs can appear with the smallest of mistakes, through the myriad of ways to mix and match features.
 There is the extreme complexity of trying to understand the complicated set of optimizations deemed necessary to squeeze out the last bit of performance from the system.
 And there is the painstaking, but necessary, work to continuously refactor the code to reduce its complexity through the careful[^11] introduction of modularization and abstraction.

 Working on such a codebase is often daunting.
 For one thing, there is an immense history to each browser.
 It’s not uncommon to find lines of code last